 Whether you ride road, gravel or mountain bikes (or a bit of everything) there’s a training plan suitable for you and, because they’re all based around functional threshold power (FTP) – the maximum average power you can sustain for one hour – the training plans and workouts are all tailored specifically to your current level of fitness.

-Zwift has worked with race-winning coaches like former Italian national time-trial champion, Marco Pinotti, to create workouts and training plans that are designed to improve your fitness and strength on the bike.
-Once you’ve got your Zwift setup sorted, all you need to do is clip-in and pedal.
+Zwift has worked with race-winning coaches such as former Italian national time-trial champion Marco Pinotti to create workouts and training plans that are designed to improve your fitness and strength on the bike.
+Once you’ve got your Zwift setup sorted, all you need to do is jump on and pedal.